Areej504/mini-shopify-sysc4806/README.md

 fix enums, fix shop description and dates(#102).

-Flo
-Initiated project kickoff and assisted with debugging and Azure deployment.

 Milestone 1 Deliverables:
 ___________
 Demo: Provide a 10–15 minute live demo of the early prototype on November 11th, showcasing basic system functionality.